mchatzis/alien_invasion/README.md

 # Alien Invasion

 DISCLAIMER: This project is under construction, not a fully working solution.
-It is updated daily.
-Estimated completion time: 1.5 months
+It is the second project I am working on my free time.

 ## Motivation
 This is one of my self-learning projects.
 I am building it to practice my theoretical knowledge of Object Oriented Programming in Python.